litepalette/litepalette.github.io/_posts/2020-02-05-information-theoretic-HMC.md

 ---
 layout: post
-title: Information theory from your brain on psychedelics to life in the universe
+title: Information theory - Your brain on psychedelics to life in the universe
 ---